^

 • determination of the number of cells with their morphological assessment;

-• bacterioscopic examination of a fixed drop of cerebrospinal fluid with Gram stain;
+• bacterioscopic examination of a fixed drop of cerebrospinal fluid with Gram staining;

-• inoculation of cerebrospinal fluid on an elective nutrient medium with an antibioticogram;
+• Cultivation of cerebrospinal fluid on an elective nutrient medium with an antibiogram;

-• identification of microbial antigens in cerebrospinal fluid (use of latex-agglutination reaction, RIEF method).
+• identification of microbial antigens in cerebrospinal fluid (using the latex agglutination reaction, RIEF method).

-Computed tomography and magnetic resonance imaging are used when there is a suspicion of a brain abscess, thromboembolism, heart attack, hemorrhage in the subarachnoid brain structures.
-[11]
+Computer and magnetic resonance imaging are used when there is a suspicion of a brain abscess, thromboembolism, infarction, or hemorrhage in the subarachnoid brain structures. [ 11 ]

 Differential diagnosis

-Differential diagnosis is carried out with intracranial hemorrhage, with cerebrospinal puncture playing a decisive role.
-With hemorrhage in the cerebrospinal fluid, altered red blood cells, a high content of total albumin, are noted.
-It is also necessary to exclude meningism - a pathology for which clinical and general cerebral signs are typical, while there are no pathological changes in the cerebrospinal fluid.
+Differential diagnostics are performed with intracranial hemorrhage, with cerebrospinal puncture playing a decisive role.
+In case of hemorrhage, altered erythrocytes and a high content of total albumin are noted in the cerebrospinal fluid.
+It is also necessary to exclude meningism, a pathology for which clinical and general brain signs are typical, while pathological changes in the cerebrospinal fluid are absent.

-Meningitis of the early neonatal period should be distinguished from birth trauma to the central nervous system.
-If necessary, perform ultrasound GM or computed tomography.
+Meningitis of the early neonatal period should be distinguished from birth trauma of the central nervous system.
+If necessary, perform an ultrasound of the brain or computed tomography.

 Who to contact?

-Meningitis in newborns needs urgent treatment in a hospital setting: in the intensive care unit or ICU.
-Often there is a need for artificial lung ventilation, cardiotonic maintenance therapy, vigilant monitoring of basic vital signs.
-It is important to constantly monitor the water-electrolyte balance, the level of glucose in the blood, etc. The acute period of meningitis is a contraindication for breastfeeding.
-It is appropriate to express milk and give it to the child from a syringe or bottle.
-If the sucking reflex is absent, the infant is fed by sensing.
+Meningitis in newborns requires immediate treatment in a hospital setting: in the intensive care unit or ICU.
+There is often a need for artificial ventilation, cardiotonic supportive therapy, and constant monitoring of basic vital signs.
+It is important to constantly monitor the water-electrolyte balance, blood glucose levels, etc. The acute period of meningitis is a contraindication for breastfeeding.
+It is appropriate to express milk and give it to the baby from a syringe or bottle.
+If the sucking reflex is absent, the baby is fed by probing.

-The bacterial form of meningitis in newborns is an indication for prescribing antibiotic therapy: penicillins often become the drugs of choice.
-After performing cerebrospinal puncture, the treatment is reviewed in favor of an antibiotic that is extremely suitable for influencing the detected pathogen.
-[12]
+Bacterial meningitis in newborns is an indication for antibiotic therapy: penicillins are often the drugs of choice.
+After performing a cerebrospinal puncture, treatment is revised in favor of an antibiotic that is most suitable for the action on the detected pathogen. [ 12 ]

-With a viral etiology of meningitis, diuretics are prescribed (to prevent cerebral edema and to stabilize pressure), anticonvulsants and antiallergic drugs.
-In addition, symptomatic therapy is performed.
+In case of viral etiology of meningitis, diuretics are prescribed (to prevent cerebral edema and to stabilize blood pressure), anticonvulsants and antiallergic drugs.
+Symptomatic therapy is also administered.

-A confirmed and identified fungal pathogen requires the administration of antifungal drugs.
-In addition, immunocorrection, vitamin therapy are indicated.
+A confirmed and identified fungal pathogen requires the prescription of antifungal drugs.
+In addition, immune correction and vitamin therapy are indicated.

-Neonatal microbial meningitis in newborns is most often treated with such antibiotics, depending on the pathogen:
+Neonatal microbial meningitis in newborns is most often treated with the following antibiotics, depending on the pathogen:

-• with Escherichia coli or streptococcal infection, ampicillin is prescribed with gentamicin (cefotaxime);
+• in case of Escherichia coli or streptococcal infection, ampicillin with gentamicin (cefotaxime) is prescribed;

-• with the defeat of L. Monocytogenes, ampicillin is prescribed, or its combination with gentamicin.
+• In case of L. monocytogenes infection, ampicillin is prescribed, or its combination with gentamicin.

-If the identification of the pathogen was not successful, then empirical treatment is prescribed using cephalosporin antibiotics of the third generation.
+If identification of the pathogen is unsuccessful, then empirical treatment is prescribed using third-generation cephalosporin antibiotics.

-To eliminate seizures, 0.5% diazepam is administered at a dosage of 1-3 mg per kilogram of weight in the form of intravenous or intramuscular injections (intravenously slowly with 10% glucose).
-Phenobarbital in an amount of up to 10 mg per kilogram of body weight per day (orally) is suitable as a maintenance drug.
+To eliminate convulsions, 0.5% diazepam is administered at a dosage of 1-3 mg per kilogram of weight in the form of intravenous or intramuscular injections (slowly intravenously with the use of 10% glucose).
+Phenobarbital is suitable as a maintenance drug in an amount of up to 10 mg per kilogram of weight per day (orally).

-Immunocorrection drugs are immunoglobulins (for example, pentaglobin), which are administered with obvious manifestations of suppressed immunity.
-At the end of the acute period, it is possible to use viferon suppositories, in the composition of which there is RFL α-2b.
-The dose is 150 thousand IU twice a day, for ten days.
-Sometimes viferon is replaced with kipferon.
+Immunocorrecting drugs are immunoglobulins (for example, pentaglobin), which are administered when there are obvious manifestations of suppressed immunity.
+At the end of the acute period, it is possible to use Viferon suppositories, which contain RCLI α-2b.
+The dose is 150 thousand IU twice a day for ten days.
+Sometimes Viferon is replaced with Kipferon.

-After normalizing the composition of the cerebrospinal fluid, they go on to treatment with neuroprotectors and neurotrophic agents.
+After normalization of the composition of the cerebrospinal fluid, they move on to treatment with neuroprotectors and neurotrophic agents.

 Vitamins

-At the recovery stage of meningitis, a necessary measure is the intake of vitamins, which will allow to establish the basic vital processes in the body of a newborn.
-The most effective are vitamins of the B-group - in particular, B 1, B 6, B 12.
+At the recovery stage of meningitis, a necessary measure is taking vitamins that will help to establish the main vital processes in the newborn's body.
+The most effective are considered to be vitamins of the B group - in particular, B 1, B 6, B 12.

-Vitamin preparations optimize the processes of tissue metabolism, tone the muscles and nervous system, improve the body's adaptation after treatment, and establish the majority of biochemical reactions.
+Vitamin preparations optimize tissue metabolism processes, tone the muscles and nervous system, improve the body's adaptation after treatment, and regulate most biochemical reactions.

-Physiotherapy for meningitis in newborns is connected at the stage of recovery and may consist of classical massage and the use of other hardware procedures.
-Electrophoresis with vitamins and certain drugs helps to relax or, conversely, activate the necessary muscle groups.
-For coordination disorders, magnetic therapy, electrosleep, and laser-magnetic therapy are used: these methods help restore the functionality of the central nervous system.
+Physiotherapy for neonatal meningitis is included at the recovery stage and may include classical massage and other hardware procedures.
+Electrophoresis with vitamins and some medications help to relax or, conversely, activate the necessary muscle groups.
+Magnetic therapy, electrosleep, and laser-magnetic therapy are used for coordination disorders: these methods help to restore the functionality of the central nervous system.

-Perhaps the use of other techniques.
-They are selected by the doctor depending on the characteristics of a particular situation.
+Other methods may also be used.
+They are selected by the doctor depending on the specific situation.

-The use of alternative recipes for the treatment of meningitis in newborns is more than risky, because this is a serious and serious pathology that requires urgent medical intervention.
-Nevertheless, such recipes exist, and we will give some of them - mainly for the purpose of familiarization.
-We remind you: in any case, meningitis in newborns cannot be treated independently, and any therapeutic actions should be coordinated with your doctor.
+Using folk recipes to treat meningitis in newborns is more than risky, because we are talking about a serious and severe pathology that requires urgent medical intervention.
+However, such recipes exist, and we will provide some of them - mainly for informational purposes.
+We remind you: meningitis in newborns should never be treated independently, and any treatment should be agreed with the attending physician.

-1. An infusion of poppy seeds is prepared in milk: one teaspoon of poppy is ground to a porridge, placed in a thermos, filled with 125 ml of freshly boiled milk, tightly closed and left to stand for 8 hours.
-Infusion is given to the child three times a day, one tablespoon each.
+1. Make a poppy infusion with milk: grind one teaspoon of poppy seeds into a mushy mass, place in a thermos, pour in 125 ml of just boiled milk, close tightly and leave for 8 hours.
+Give the infusion to the child three times a day, one tablespoon at a time.

-2. Prepare a barley broth: take 2 tbsp.
-L unpeeled barley kernels, pour 250 ml of boiling water and boil over low heat for a quarter hour.
-Then they are removed from the heat and cooled, filtered, and given to the child three times a day.
+2. Prepare a barley decoction: take 2 tablespoons of unhulled barley grains, pour 250 ml of boiling water and boil over low heat for a quarter of an hour.
+Then remove from heat and cool, filter, give to the child to drink three times a day.

-3. Cranberries infusion is prepared: 20 g of crushed berries (it is possible together with leaves) are poured with 300 ml of boiling water, insisted for 4 hours, filtered.
-Give the child 30 ml of infusion three times a day.
+3. Prepare a cranberry infusion: pour 20 g of crushed berries (with leaves) with 300 ml of boiling water, leave for 4 hours, filter.
+Give the child 30 ml of the infusion three times a day.

 Herbal treatment

-• Lavender plant relieves muscle tone, eliminates pain, relieves cramps.
-To treat meningitis, an infusion of 40 g of lavender and 500 ml of boiling water is prepared.
-A warm infusion is gradually given to the baby, and warm lotions are also applied to the neck and back of the neck.
+• The lavender plant relieves muscle tone, eliminates pain, and relieves cramps.
+To treat meningitis, prepare an infusion of 40 g of lavender and 500 ml of boiling water.
+Give the baby a little warm infusion, and apply warm compresses to the back of the head and the back of the neck.

-• Prepare an infusion of mint leaves: 2 tsp.
-200 ml of boiling water is poured onto a dry sheet, insisted for an hour.
-Next, the infusion is filtered, cooled, given to the baby three times a day, 5 ml each.
-A similar infusion can be prepared from chamomile.
+• An infusion of mint leaves is prepared: 2 teaspoons of dry leaves are poured with 200 ml of boiling water and infused for an hour.
+Then the infusion is filtered, cooled, and given to the baby three times a day, 5 ml each time.
+A similar infusion can also be prepared from chamomile.

-• The infusion of linden flowers and rose hips are prepared as follows: ¼ cups of raw material is poured into 500 ml of boiling water, insisted for 20 minutes, filtered.
-Give the child three times a day for 1 tsp.
+• An infusion of linden flowers and rose hips is prepared as follows: ¼ cup of raw material is poured with 500 ml of boiling water, infused for 20 minutes, filtered.
+Give the child 1 teaspoon three times a day.

-Some herbalists advise giving the baby infusions on a camel thorn, wormwood, valerian root, mistletoe, and hemophilus.
-However, we repeat: any of the proposed recipes can not be used without first consulting a doctor.
+Some herbalists recommend giving the baby infusions of camel thorn, wormwood, valerian root, mistletoe, and burnet.
+However, we repeat: any of the suggested recipes should not be used without first consulting a doctor.

 Homeopathy

 Meningitis in newborns is a disease that is difficult to treat and unpredictable in terms of the development of adverse effects.
-Nevertheless, it requires immediate medical intervention, because the slightest delay can cost not only health, but also the life of the baby.
-Therefore, a rare homeopath will take the responsibility to prescribe any remedies in this situation.
+However, it requires immediate medical intervention, because the slightest delay can cost not only the health, but also the life of the baby.
+Therefore, a rare homeopath will take responsibility for prescribing any remedies in this situation.

 However, there are a number of homeopathic remedies recommended by specialists for the treatment of childhood meningitis:

 • Zincum cyan.
-X4 and Tabakum X3 (alternate after about an hour and a half);
+X4 and Tabakum X3 (alternate approximately every one and a half hours);

 • Zincum cyan.
 X3-X4 and Arsen iodine.
-X4 (with a prolonged course of meningitis);
+X4 (in case of protracted meningitis);

-• Aconite, Baptisia, belladonna, Bryonia, Digitalis, Gelsemin, Kuprum, Physostigma, Tsimitsifuga - in individually selected dosages.
+• Aconite, Baptisia, belladonna, Bryonia, Digitalis, Gelsemine, Cuprum, Physostigma, Cimicifuga – in individually selected dosages.

-Belladonna is recommended not only as a therapeutic, but also as a prophylactic.
-This drug improves blood circulation in the head, prevents the development of inflammatory processes.
-For prevention, children are offered to take the drug three times a day in the sixth division.
+Belladonna is recommended not only as a therapeutic but also as a preventive remedy.
+This drug improves blood circulation in the head area and prevents the development of inflammatory processes.
+For preventive purposes, children are advised to take the drug three times a day in the sixth division.

-The surgeon's help with meningitis in newborns may be needed only with the development of some complications - for example, with purulent inflammation, brain abscess.
-The standard course of the disease does not require surgery.
+Surgery for meningitis in newborns may be needed only if certain complications develop, such as purulent inflammation or brain abscess.
+The standard course of the disease does not require mandatory surgical intervention.

 Prevention

-Unfortunately, there is no specific prophylaxis to prevent the development of meningitis in newborns.
-At the same time, an adequate and thoughtful approach, the implementation of preventive measures during pregnancy can reduce the risk of pathology formation.
+Unfortunately, there is no specific prevention to prevent the development of meningitis in newborns.
+At the same time, an adequate and thoughtful approach, the implementation of preventive measures during pregnancy can reduce the risk of developing pathology.

 • Pregnancy should be carefully planned.

-• A woman should be registered in a antenatal clinic on time, undergo an ultrasound examination in a timely manner, and take the necessary tests.
+• A woman should register with a women's health clinic on time, undergo an ultrasound examination on time, and take the necessary tests.

-• During pregnancy, the expectant mother should fully eat, abandon bad habits, avoid stress, if possible, have more rest and walk in the fresh air.
+• During pregnancy, the expectant mother should eat well, give up bad habits, avoid stress, rest as much as possible and walk in the fresh air.

-• It is important to carry out the prevention of infectious diseases during pregnancy.
+• It is important to take preventive measures against infectious diseases during pregnancy.

-• If necessary and on the advice of a doctor, multivitamin complex preparations can be taken.
+• If necessary and on the advice of a doctor, you can take multivitamin complex preparations.

-• If the doctor insists on inpatient treatment or supervision, then it is necessary to listen to his recommendations.
+• If the doctor insists on inpatient treatment or observation, then you need to listen to his recommendations.

 Forecast

-If untreated, meningitis in newborns is fatal.
-Timely treatment measures significantly improve the prognosis, however, the weight of the child, the severity of the pathology and the severity of the clinical picture also play a significant role.
-[13]
+Without treatment, meningitis in newborns ends in death.
+Timely treatment significantly improves the prognosis, but the child's weight, the severity of the pathology and the severity of the clinical picture also play a significant role. [ 13 ]

-Mortality in infants treated with microbial meningitis is estimated at about 15%.
-The most unfavorable are inflammatory processes accompanied by vasculitis or a brain abscess.
-The likelihood of developing neurological complications in the form of inhibition of mental development, loss of auditory function is present in every second surviving child in whom the disease was caused by a gram-negative intestinal microorganism.
+Mortality in newborns treated for microbial meningitis is estimated at approximately 15%.
+The most unfavorable are inflammatory processes accompanied by vasculitis or brain abscess.
+The probability of developing neurological complications in the form of mental retardation, loss of hearing function is present in every second surviving child whose disease was caused by a gram-negative intestinal microorganism.

-The quality of the prognosis to some extent also depends on the number of infectious pathogens found in the cerebrospinal fluid during diagnosis.
-[14]
+The quality of the prognosis depends to some extent on the number of infectious agents detected in the cerebrospinal fluid during diagnosis. [ 14 ]

-Meningitis in newborns caused by group B streptococcus is less likely to be fatal, in contrast to the early septic complications triggered by the same infection.
+Meningitis in newborns caused by group B streptococcus has a lower mortality rate than early septic complications caused by the same infection.